markbaaijens/rpmusicserver/README.md

 `	/media/$USER/<disklabel of backup-disk>/backup/user`<br/>
 `sync`<br/>

-## Disaster-recovery
+## Disaster Recovery
 Disaster can come from anywhere: a broken Pi (very unlikely), a corrupt SD-card or a data-disk which get broken.
 In each case, the solution within RPMS is very simple

 ### Broken Pi (very unlikely)
+Steps to get back on track:
-Just obtain a new Pi which meets the system requirements (see above), swap the SD-card and boot up the Pi (possible need to reconnect player, see Troubleshooting-section)
+* obtain a new Pi which meets the system requirements (see above)
+* swap the SD-card from the defect Pi
+* connect your data-disk
+* boot up the new Pi and you are ready to go

+You may possibly need to [reconnect player(s)](https://github.com/markbaaijens/rpmusicserver#reconnect-players-after-lms-migration)

 ### Corrupt SD-card
+Steps to get back on track:
+* if the hardware is damaged, obtain a new card, otherwise, use the same card
-Re-burn and re-install RPMS (see above for instructions) on the same card (if the hardware is damaged, obtain a new card); then you can reboot the Pi and you are ready to go (possible need to reconnect player, see Troubleshooting-section)
+* burn and install RPMS onto the card (see above for instructions)

+* reboot the Pi and you are ready to go

+You may possibly need to [reconnect player(s)](https://github.com/markbaaijens/rpmusicserver#reconnect-players-after-lms-migration)

 ### Data-disk crash
-In case of a server-based backup, you are 'lucky': b/c the backup-disk is an exact copy aka mirror of the data-disk and even of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.
-Just rename the label of the backup-disk from `usbbackup` to `usbdata` with your favourite disk-tool (Disks, gparted, etc.), connect the disk to the Pi and boot up.
-The backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.
+_In case of a server-based backup_, you are 'lucky': b/c the backup-disk is an exact copy aka mirror of the data-disk and even of the same disk-type (ext4), you can simply swap them once the data-disk has been crashed.

+Steps to get back on track:
+* rename the label of the backup-disk from `usbbackup` to `usbdata`
+  * use your favourite disk-tool (Disks, gparted, etc.)
+* connect the disk to the Pi and boot up

+By now, the backup-disk has been automagically changed into a data-disk by now and you can go on from the last backup that you made.

-In case of a remote backup, you have more work to do: reformat a (new) usbdata-disk (see instructions above), copy all data from the backup to the data-disk under '/user'.
-Unzip rpms-system.zip (this file is present in the root of the data-backup) and copy this to /rpms.
-Re-attach and reboot and you are back in business.
+_In case of a remote backup_, you have more work to do:
+* reformat a (new) disk for usbdata-usage (see instructions above)
+* copy all data from the remote backup location to the data-disk under '/user'
+* unzip rpms-system.zip (this file is present in the root of the data-backup)
+* copy the contents of rpms-system.zip to /rpms
+* attach the newly formatted and populated data-disk to the Pi
+* reboot and you are back in business

 Remember to make a backup to a new backup-disk immediately!

 ## Development

 ### Update from another git branch
-RPMS can be updated from a github branch, where the rpms-code is stored.
-The update depends on version-numbering in the file `revision.json` (locally stored on rpms) on one hand and on `revision.json` in the github-repo in the other hand.

 By default, the update-mechanism looks at the `master` branch on github.
 However, it is possible to override the `master` branch version, by setting the desired branch version to a different value.
 In most cases this is the `develop` branch.
 As a result, an indicator VersionOverride pops up in the web-interface.

 Note that once VersionOverride is active, CurrentVersion and AvailableVersion do not play a role anymore.